 Often blood from children is drawn in the same big tubes used for adults.
-I applaud parents, nurses, or phlebotomists acting as advocates for children when large-volume blood draws are ordered, to be sure that the amount of blood requested is carefully considered.
-In general it is preferable to withdraw the smallest amount of blood that will still allow the best medical care for the child.
-One way to do this is to ask that the blood be drawn in pediatric (not adult) tubes where possible, using something we call micro-sampling techniques – equipment designed to use the least amount of blood necessary for each test.
+I applaud parents, nurses, or phlebotomists acting as advocates for children when large-volume draws are ordered, to be sure that the amount requested is carefully considered.
+In general, it is preferable to withdraw the smallest amount that will still allow the best medical care for the child.
+One way to do this is to ask that the blood be drawn in pediatric (not adult) tubes where possible, using something we call micro-sampling techniques – equipment designed to use the smallest amount necessary for each test.
 For example, in healthy newborns, we use a heel stick to obtain just a very small amount of blood- but it is sufficient to run the medically necessary tests in the first few days of an infant’s life.
 However, for some labs venipuncture is required and therefore being aware of the limits of blood draws in the pediatric population is important,

 To parents, I suggest asking to be sure it is truly necessary if someone suggests taking more than 1 ml of blood per pound of your child’s weight (or a maximum of 30 ml for larger children).
 Thirty ml is equivalent to 1 ounce.

 I gave a general rule of thumb I use as an outside limit for blood draws, because at these levels of blood loss there can be measurable health consequences.
-Blood draws in infants and children should not exceed 5% of their total blood volume in any 24 hour period, unless medically necessary.
+Blood draws in infants and children should not exceed 5% of their total blood volume in any 24-hour period, unless medically necessary.
 This is a generous upper limit.
-Ideally it should be less than 3% of the total blood volume (many guidelines use a 2.5% limit for any one blood draw), and where possible, micro-sampling techniques to reduce the amount further are preferred.
+Ideally, it should be less than 3% of the total blood volume (many guidelines use a 2.5% limit for any one blood draw), and where possible, micro-sampling techniques to reduce the amount further are preferred.
 Blood draws in infants and children should not exceed 10% (and some guidelines even use 5%) of the total blood volume in any one-month period, unless medically necessary.

 To put these numbers in perspective, I have attached the guidelines from several different hospitals and labs.
 As you will see, there is not universal agreement on the precise numbers, but there is a general awareness that it is best to minimize blood loss, and the numbers used at different centers fall within a narrow range.